25 Business Internships for High Schoolers in 2025

 Duration: Academic year

 Pacific Northwest National Laboratory provides internships to students interested in pursuing careers in business.
-Internships occur during the academic year, with participants spending a half-day in high school and a three- to four-hour shift at PNNL working with a mentor in a specific field of business.
-The opportunity is available to sophomores, juniors, and seniors with a minimum 3.0 GPA enrolled full-time in a public or private high school.
+Internships occur during the academic year, with participants spending a half-day in high school and up to a four-hour shift at PNNL working with a mentor in a specific field of business.
+The opportunity also includes activities like laboratory demonstrations, field trips, skill-building sessions, and career awareness workshops.

-Meta Summer Academy provides high school sophomores from East Palo Alto, Belle Haven, North Fair Oaks, and Redwood City with the chance to gain firsthand experience with the day-to-day operations of one of the world’s most recognized social media companies.
+Meta Summer Academy provides high school sophomores from East Palo Alto, Belle Haven, North Fair Oaks, and Redwood City, California, the chance to gain firsthand experience with the day-to-day operations of one of the world’s most recognized social media companies.
 Participants work closely with mentors to build job skills and explore careers in the tech industry.
-Meta hires 150 students annually for this program and a minimum 2.5 GPA is required for consideration.

 Application Deadline: N/A